 A. Yes, you can.
+Email us to ask for our mailing address.
 We ask that you keep cards to twice a year: Nigel's birthday in February, and Christmas/New Year's.
 If you would like to write to Nigel, make it an email.
 You can send your letter as a Word attachment if you so choose.
-It's doubtful that he will reply though, so please keep that in mind when you write.
+It's doubtful that he will reply, though, so please keep that in mind when you write.
 If you have specific questions about Nigel's equipment, we will do our best to answer them, or we will forward them to Chris Sobchack and see if he can help you out.

 Q. Can you get an email to Elton, Bernie, or the other band members for me?

 A. No, sorry, we can't.